munificent/game-programming-patterns/book/prototype.markdown

 ^title Prototype
 ^section Design Patterns Revisited

-Given that this chapter lives under "Design Patterns Revisited", you wouldn't be foolish for assuming this chapter will be all about the <a href="http://en.wikipedia.org/wiki/Prototype_pattern" class="gof-pattern">Prototype design pattern</a>.
-You would be mistaken, though.
-Sure, I'll go over that too, but I think prototypes show up in some much more interesting corners of programming these days.
+The first time I heard the word "prototype" was in Design Patterns.
+Today, it seems like everyone is saying it, but it turns out they aren't the <a href="http://en.wikipedia.org/wiki/Prototype_pattern" class="gof-pattern">design pattern</a>.
+We'll cover that here, but I'll also show you other, more interesting places where the term "prototype" and the concepts behind it have popped up.

+But first, let's revisit the <span name="original">original</span> pattern.

 ## The Prototype Design Pattern

-But before we wander abroad, let's cover the <span name="original">original</span> pattern.

 <aside name="original">